ShuvamBose/Student-Report-Card-Management-System/README.md

-# Student-Report-Card-Management_Sem_1_Project
+# Student Report Card Management using Python
-This project has been made to ease the process of student report card management using Python.
+This project aims to simplify the management of student report cards using Python.
+It includes the following features:

-This project includes feature like:
+Separate graphical user interfaces (GUI) for students and administrative departments.

-1.Separate GUI for student and admin department.
+Plots illustrating the student's marks and attendance reports for the academic year.

-2.Plots of the marks obtained by the student in the academic year and the attendance report.
+Admin interface password protection.

-3.Password protection of the admin interface
+Input validations implemented wherever necessary.

-4.Input validations are performed where ever necessary.
+Local storage database in the form of a text file containing student information such as name, SRN, subject-wise marks, average marks, and attendance percentage.

-5.The data base(local storage): a text file consisting of the student naem,srn,marks in each subject, average marks and attendance percentage.
+Feel free to explore and contribute to this project!